sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 If Zellij is compiled with parallel capability enabled (This is shown at the beginning of the `-help` output or the version information output when zellij begins executing as `Parallel Capability Enabled`), then you can run Zellij in parallel using the normal `mpiexec -np <#> zellij <normal zellij options>` command.
-In this case, there will be `#` copies of zellij running simulataneously and each copy will divide up the output files and work among each process/copy.
+In this case, there will be `#` copies of zellij running simultaneously and each copy will divide up the output files and work among each process/copy.

 For example, if you run `mpiexec -np 8 zellij -ranks 1024 -latice lattice.txt`, then there will be 8 copies of zellij running and each will output `1024/8 = 128` output files.